 This is a lightweight board, which is also easy to clean.
 You just need to use a mild detergent on its surface with a soaked cloth & that’s it.
 Never wash this board, as it will absorb the water, which makes it nothing but useless.

 Onions, potatoes, tomatoes, veggies, citrus vegetables, fruits, & some meat as well.

 - A Double-sided board

 - Can captures stains also

-So, the successor belongs to Yoshihiro, which is a nice launch of the year 2016 out there at the Amazon.
+So, the successor belongs to Yoshihiro, which is a nice launch of the year 2016.
 Just like the Shun’s cutting board, this one has also got a couple of variants in terms of sizes from Medium, to XXX large.

 This board is recommended for carbon steel Japanese knives, as Yoshihiro is using a durable & synthetic material out of the box.
 It delivers a completely flat surface, that makes you take deep, yet accurate cuts on your bigger ingredients.